YeetBot3736/avocados-mod/README.md

 # avocados-mod
 This is a mod that adds avocados and other items in the game.
-It is currently a work-in-progress with some bugs - so I don't recommend you to compile it into aa jar yet.
+It is currently a work-in-progress with some bugs - so I don't recommend you to compile it into a jar yet or play the mod.